-2.7.1 The prime contractors shall ensure 2D drawings for review, contracting and official submittals shall be derived and produced from the building information model(s).
+2.7.1 The prime contractors shall ensure 2D drawings are derived and produced from the building information model(s) for reviews, contracting and official submittals. ▶

 2.7.2 The prime contractor(s) shall ensure all relevant schedules are provided to ensure an effective communication of design intent.
 Schedules shall be derived from the model for all elements defined in the